 2. NFSv4: version 4 includes high-performance enhancements and high-level file security.
 It also provides protocol support for cluster deployments to parallel access the files among different servers.
 Some of the key features of NFSv4 are:

 - It integrates a number of protocols like NFS, NLM, and NSM into a single protocol to access files across the firewalls.

 - High-level authentication is supported using the GSS API.

-Head to Head Comparison Between iSCSI vs NFS (Infographics)
+Head-to-Head Comparison Between iSCSI and NFS (Infographics)